Basic4GL: Versions

-Platform
+Versions

-Basic4GL was designed to run on the Windows operating system, but versions are being developed for Linux and Mac OS.
+Basic4GL was designed to run on the Windows operating system, but versions were being developed for Linux and Mac OS.
+Meanwhile, Gambas also features an OpenGL 2.1 component, with GL bindings also available for FreeBASIC and QB64.

 Basic4GL for Linux

-Currently Basic4GL is being ported over to Linux.
-The major difference between Basic4GL for Windows and the new Linux version is that it uses the SDL library rather than Windows specific libraries to initialize an OpenGL enabled window.
-There is also a Linux-based project to create an extended version of Basic4GL that wraps more closely to the SDL library known as Basic4SDL.
+Basic4GL was being ported over to Linux.
+The major difference between Basic4GL for Windows and the attempted Linux version is that it uses the SDL library rather than Windows specific libraries to initialize an OpenGL enabled window.

 Basic4GL for Mac

-A version for Mac OS is currently under development.
+A version for Mac OS was also under development.
 No working versions have been released.

+Basic4SDL

+Based on the Linux build, a project to create an extended version of Basic4GL that wraps more closely to the SDL library (not to be confused with SDLBasic).